 If more than fifteen children are travelling, special programmes are created with staff supervision, who can also provide a baby-sitting service by special arrangement.
 Children under 12 years pay fifty per cent of the minimum cruise fare when accompanied by two full-fare paying guests.

 Disney Cruise Lines Perfect for families, kids and adults alike, Disney Cruise Line has something for everyone and is specifically designed to offer facilities for all tastes and requirements.
 Guests can combine a stay at Walt Disney World with either a three, four or seven-night cruise.
 Cruises include calls to Disney’s private Bahamian island paradise, Castaway Cay, the Bahamas and the Eastern Caribbean.

-MSC is Italy's largest privately owned cruise line and it operates four traditional cruiseliners.
-Melody offers special facilities for children.
-There is a special children's area with paddling pool.
-During the school holidays there are special staff onboard purely to look after young children, arrange entertainment etc.
+MSC Cruises is Italy’s largest privately owned cruise line and it operates many ships that are family friendly with a lot of special activities onboard.
+These will keep children and teens of all ages busy.
+During the school holidays there are special staff onboard purely to look after young children and arrange entertainment etc.

 Princess Cruises To make a family cruise package easier than ever, children can now travel aboard all Princess ships in the Caribbean and Alaska from the age of six months, with youngsters over twelve months old being welcomed on cruises in Europe and 18 month olds on voyages to more exotic destinations.
 All nine Princess ships can cater for junior cruisers, while the three newest ‘Grand Class’ superliners offer fully equipped children’s facilities.